HsiangHung/Machine_Learning_Note/Generative_AI/Large_language_model/RAG/README.md

 By [[IBM Blog]][What is retrieval-augmented generation?]: “It’s the difference between an open-book and a closed-book exam.”
 In a RAG system, you are asking the model to respond to a question by browsing through the content in a book, as opposed to trying to remember facts from memory.

+LLMs need to be explicitly trained to recognize questions they can’t answer, rather than being prone to making things up.